WGLab/Phen2Gene/README.md

 # Phen2Gene

 Phen2Gene is a phenotype driven gene prioritization tool, that takes HPO(Human Phenotype Ontology) ID(s) as inputs, searches and prioritize suspected genes.
+It is distributed under [the MIT License by Wang Genomics Lab](https://wglab.mit-license.org/).

 ## Prerequisite
 ```